awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

       python --version
       ```

-      If no version information is returned or if the version number is less that 2\.7 for Python 2 or less than 3\.3 for Python 3, follow the instructions in [Downloading Python](https://wiki.python.org/moin/BeginnersGuide/Download) to install Python 2\.7\+ or Python 3\.3\+ \.
+      If no version information is returned or if the version number is less than 2\.7 for Python 2 or less than 3\.3 for Python 3, follow the instructions in [Downloading Python](https://wiki.python.org/moin/BeginnersGuide/Download) to install Python 2\.7\+ or Python 3\.3\+\.
 For more information, see [Using Python on a Macintosh](https://docs.python.org/3/using/mac.html)\.

    1. In the Terminal window, run the following commands to determine the OpenSSL version: